 A major redevelopment project was initiated in Addison in 2007 where 2,400 older apartments are being torn down.
 This 99 acre project will replace those apartments with a complete new urban environment and will be known as Vitruvian Park.
 This development will include a 12 acre waterfront park with open spaces, an amphitheater, a neighborhood park, 500,000 sq. ft. of office space, 6,000 housing units and retail businesses.
 This total project will take 6 to 10 years to complete.
-Initial construction has begun.
+The first elements of this project are complete.